City

 Dr. Steven Holt (i5rosequarter.org)

-The city’s economic development agency had chosen Dr. Steven Holt to facilitate the East 205 TIF District Community Leadership Committee, an advisory body recently formed to help guide the city’s new tax-increment financing district in East Portland.
+The city’s economic development agency had chosen Dr. Steven Holt to facilitate the East 205 TIF District Community Leadership Committee, an advisory body recently formed to help guide the city’s new tax increment financing district in East Portland.

 But the pick quickly proved to be controversial.
-Members of the committee took issue with the selection of Holt this month, culminating in Prosper’s revocation of its decision on Wednesday night.
+Members of the committee took issue with the selection of Holt this month, culminating in Prosper’s revocation of its decision Wednesday night.

 “It was brought to my attention [that there are] concerns around the process at arriving at the facilitator.
 And the issue you raised is a fair critique,” Wesley said to the committee.
 “The process is not one that was as transparent as we would’ve liked it to have been, so we’re going to take ownership of that.”